benwang2/obsidian-f22/Rutgers/2022 Fall/336/Assignments/Homework 3/336 Project Penna.md

 	IN candidate VARCHAR(6)
 )
 BEGIN
-	SELECT t.precinct as result
-    FROM (
 	SELECT p.precinct
 	FROM (
 		SELECT DISTINCT precinct
 		FROM Penna
 		WHERE 1 = CASE
 				WHEN candidate='Biden' THEN Biden>Trump
 				WHEN candidate='Trump' THEN Trump>Biden
 				ELSE -1
 			END
 	) p
 	ORDER BY (
 		SELECT MAX(totalvotes) FROM Penna WHERE precinct=p.precinct
 	) DESC
-		LIMIT 10
+	LIMIT 10;
-	) t;
 END$$
 DELIMITER ;
 ```